 -

-Employs an optimized and stabilized rigorous coupled wave algorithm (RCWA) that provides detailed information on the optical properties of the structure (e.g., reflection, transmission, diffraction, scattering, field configurations, integration with far-field analysis tools, and assessment of cross-polarization effects and other complex optical behavior)
+Uses an optimized and stabilized rigorous coupled wave algorithm (RCWA) that provides detailed information on the optical properties of the structure (e.g., reflection, transmission, diffraction, scattering, field configurations, integration with far-field analysis tools, and assessment of cross-polarization effects and other complex optical behavior)

 -

-Use of the Ray parallel processing Python package to vastly increase the speed of calculations
+Uses Ray parallel processing Python package to vastly increase the speed of calculations

 -